lwolf/lwolf.github.io/content/post/fully-automated-gitlab-installation-on-kubernetes-including-runner-and-registry.md

 ## GitLab CI multi runner {#runner}

 I spent some time trying to automate GitLab runner creating.
-It seems that it’s impossible now due to some limitations at GitlLab side.
+It seems that it’s impossible now due to some limitations at GitLab side.

 But I was able to semi-automate it.
 Instead of running registration of runner after the installation manually, I’m doing it as a part of the installation process.